visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

-# PhD in Data Comics for Pediatric Critical Care
+# PhD in Data Visualization and Visual Communication for Pediatric Care

 ## Background